4awpawz/trio/README.md

 ### v0.0.4

 * Addresses issue <a href="https://github.com/4awpawz/trio/issues/57">#57</a> which adds the `source/etc` folder to generated projects and whose files are copied as is to the root of the public folder for both dev and release builds.
-This folder is intended to be used for files like favicon.ico, robots.txt, sitemaps, .etc which need to reside in the public folder.
+This folder is intended to be used for files like `favicon.ico, robots.txt, sitemaps, .nojekyll, .etc` which need to reside in the public folder.

 ### v0.0.3